Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-We then compare the responsiveness to the shock across groups.
-While such comparisons are straightforward given group-specific estimates of the shock, we implement them formally in a triple-differences model of the form
+We can then compare the shock responsiveness across groups.
+While such comparisons are straightforward given group-specific reduced-form estimates, we implement them formally in a triple-differences specification comparing, say, UCC and UUU firms:

-using firms in two groups only, say UUC and SU.
 Let us unpack \eqref{eq:wage_effect_triple_diff} step by step.
-Setting all indicators to zero, we note that the baseline category corresponds to SU firms that have not been shocked.
-Then, $\beta^{SU}_{Y}$ corresponds to the effect of the shock $Z_j$ among SU firms for an outcome $Y\in\{W, L, \VA\}$.
-Setting $G_j=\text{UUC}$ with $Z_j=0$, we note that $\gamma_{Y}$ gives the differential evolution of wages for UUC firms without a shock.
-This coefficient effectively controls for the MW hike.
-Finally, $G_j=\text{UUC}$ and $Z_j=1$ reveal that the effect of the shock among UUC firms is $\beta^{SU}_{Y} + \beta^{UUC,SU}_{Y}$.
-Thus, the coefficient $\beta^{UUC,SU}_{Y}$ gives the differential response to the shock of UUC firms relative to SU firms.

-The triple-difference coefficient then provides the causal effect of the wage constraint on firms' responsiveness to a demand shock.
-Our theoretical model predicts that the wage pass-through should be muted for UUC firms, thus we expect $\beta^{UUC,SU}_{W} < 0$.
-The model's prediction for employment was ambiguous, thus we let data inform us about $\beta^{UUC,SU}_{L}$.
-Finally, by construction of the internal shock, we expect $\beta^{UUC,SU}_{\VA}$ to be close to zero.
+Setting all indicators to zero, we note that the baseline category corresponds to the subset of UUU firms that have not been shocked. $\beta^{UUU}_{Y}$ thus gives the effect of the shock $Z_j$ among UUU firms.
+Setting $G_j=\text{UCC}$ with $Z_j=0$ instead, we note that $\gamma_{Y}$ gives the differential evolution of wages for UCC firms without a shock.
+This coefficient effectively captures the MW hike.
+Finally, $G_j=\text{UCC}$ and $Z_j=1$ reveal that the effect of the shock among UCC firms is $\beta^{UUU}_{Y} + \beta^{UCC,UUU}_{Y}$.
+Thus, the triple-differences coefficient $\beta^{UCC,UUU}_{Y}$ gives the differential response to the shock among UCC firms relative to UUU firms.
+We interpret $\beta^{UCC,UUU}_{Y}$ as the effect of the constraint on shock responsiveness. \footnote{We expect the following signs for the reduced-form triple-differences coefficients.
+First, we expect $\beta^{UCC,UUU}_{W} < 0$ as the theoretical model predicts muted wage pass-through for constrained firms.
+Second, the model's prediction for employment is ambiguous, thus we let data inform us about $\beta^{UCC,UUU}_{L}$.
+Finally, by construction of the internal shock, we expect $\beta^{UCC,UUU}_{\VA}$ to be close to zero.}